-Hey guys, Sneaky Pete here and today I want to give you a closer look at the Tinymight, it's been out for a little while now, but not too many people have one because it's in such high demand that it's a bit difficult to get.
+Hey guys, Sneaky Pete here and today I want to give you a closer look at the Tinymight, this portable dry herb vaporizer has been out for a little while now, but not too many people have one because it's in such high demand that it's a bit difficult to get.
 The vaporizer itself is a super easy to use, palm sized, on-demand, full-convection beast from Finland, which produces absolutely exceptional vapour, so there’s a good reason this one has been hard to get.
 Let me tell you all about it.

 The Tinymight has a body constructed from solid oak, with a metal cap on each end.
 On the bottom of the device you will find a rotary screw which is easy to turn with your fingernail, so you don’t need a tool, and this will adjust your temperature from a range of 250°F-460°F.

 You’ll also find a micro-USB charging port, unfortunately no USB-C on this one.
 On the end of the bottom metal cap, you will find the button.
 It’s not my favourite button I’ve ever used but I’ll show you how to best use it.
 I got this tip from Stu from fuckcombustion.com; instead of using your thumb on the button like you would normally do, you’ll find that it’s very natural to hold a vaporizer in your hand this with a button towards your palm.
 Simply pull the vaporizer into your palm to use the button on your device, it’s very easy like that.

 On the top of the vaporizer, you will find a screw-off battery cover, and this uses a standard 18650 battery which is great to see.
 It’s easy to get the battery in and out so if you don’t want to use the micro-USB to charge it then you can simply replace your batteries here.
 Beside that, you will find the glass stem with adjustable position cooling inserts, and then when you look down into the vaporizer itself you’ll see the powerhouse, that’s a 70W stainless steel heater.